Now and After: Versions

 In May 1929, Berkman's complete work was first published by Vanguard Press in New York (jointly with the Jewish Anarchist Federation) under the title Now and After: The ABC of Communist Anarchism, consisting of 31 chapters grouped into three sections: "Now", "Anarchism" and "The Social Revolution".
 Simultaneously, they also printed a cheaper edition in smaller format using the title What Is Communist Anarchism? as an instalment of their running series on "social philosophies".
 After Berkman's death in 1936, a second edition using the original title was reissued in August 1937 by Freie Arbeiter Stimme with a preface by Emma Goldman.

-In May 1942 – during World War II – Freedom Press in London published the first British edition, using the name ABC of Anarchism, opting on grounds of expense to leave out the first of the three sections of the original work, titled "Now", consisting of 18 chapters dealing primarily with the ills of contemporary capitalist society, criticism of socialist parties and of the Russian Revolution.

-Since then, the book – most frequently the abridged version – has been reprinted many times and translated into many languages.
+In May 1942, during World War II, Freedom Press in London published the first British edition, using the name ABC of Anarchism, opting on grounds of expense to leave out the first of the three sections of the original work, titled "Now", consisting of 18 chapters dealing primarily with the ills of contemporary capitalist society, criticism of socialist parties and of the Russian Revolution.
+Since then, the book (most frequently the abridged version) has been reprinted many times and translated into many languages.
 In 1989, Phoenix Press published the 18 chapters left out of the Freedom Press version, and many subsequent printings, in a separate volume, titled What is Communist Anarchism?
 Complete unabridged reprints of the first edition from 1929 (supplemented by Goldman's preface from the 2nd edition) have been put out by Dover Publications in 1972, reprinted in 2005 as The ABC of Anarchism.

 The book

 Berkman's work explains anarchist philosophy in terms that uninitiated readers can understand.
 The book's chapters are brief, and many of them begin with questions (e.g., "Is Anarchism Violence?", "Will Communist Anarchism Work?").
 A number of the ideas he discusses are similar to those proposed in The Conquest of Bread by Peter Kropotkin, whom Berkman cites throughout.
-Berkman avoids the sort of jargon and technical language that is often used by political writers in favor of plain language.
+Berkman avoids the sort of jargon and technical language that is often used by political writers in favour of plain language.
 As he writes in his foreword: